JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 As usual, to see a list of other options, enter :code:`make --help`.

 Again, the compile can take some time (10 minutes or more) so be patient.
-Then, when it finishes, the next step is to :doc:`run ctest </inside/testing/unit_testing>`.
+Then, when it finishes, the next step is to run the test following the instructions in :ref:`jedi-testing`.

 If the parallel compile fails, the true error may not be in the last line of the output because all processes are writing output simultaneously and some may still continue while another fails.
 So, in that case, it can be useful to re-run :code:`make` with only a single process.
 Omitting the :code:`-j` option is the same as including :code:`-j1`: